mimik-ai/mimik-ai-developer-guide/readme.md

 * Configuring the Coordinator Machine to support an additional Agent Collection that includes the new Agent Machines and those Agent Machines created previously.
 * Connecting a new instance of User Console to the Coordinator Machine via its nodeId.
 The new instance of the User Console web server for this scenario will run on a new distinct port and will be bound to the Agent Collection created in this demonstration scenario.

-To learn the details of getting Scenario 3 up and running go [HERE](03-multi-agent-architecture/README.md).
+To learn the details of getting Scenario 3 up and running, go [HERE](03-multi-agent-architecture/README.md).